-London, Friday Evening.
 ALTHOUGH there is not the slightest degree of excitement in the general trade of the country, and although there is still a certain degree of quietness in particular branches, it is certain that a considerable expansion is being gradually developed.
 A reaction in the value of cotton, founded upon the character of the American advices, has been seized by the purchasers of yarns, and partially by the buyers of cloths, as a favourable opportunity to press spinners and manufacturers for concessions.
-To some extent this policy has succeeded, and it has naturally caused dulness in trade, for few-except those whose circumstances did not enable them to resist the pressure-have been disposed to yield.
-Nothing shows more clearly the skill and judgment with which the commerce of this country is carried on than the variations that have occurred in the Lancashire markets during the last two months.
+To some extent this policy has succeeded, and it has naturally caused dulness in trade, for few-except Nothing shows more clearly the skill and judgment with which the commerce of this country is carried on than the variations that have occurred in the Lancashire markets during the last two months.
 Trade there began to revive the moment there was a return of confidence, and the exhaustion of stocks created during and subsequent to the collapse, added to a simultaneous foreign demand, imparted much activity to the looms and frames of the district.
 The increased consumption of cotton was soon felt by the Liverpool and American holders, and prices consequently hardened if they did not substantially advance.
 In some descriptions, they absolutely "ran up."
 Purchasers for all the continental markets thereupon abated their operations, though the home trade remained steady, and they refused to commit themselves, except for immediate wants, solely upon the score of price.
 This state of things lasted some time, but it did not, until about three weeks ago, arrest the progressive improvement in the demand.
 At last, however, it did, to some extent, cause a marked degree of quietness.
 Let it be understood that the sole foundation for this calmness was the maintenance of the price of cotton in Liverpool.
 Now the case is the converse.
 There is again a temporary period of calm and quiet, accompanied with some degree of complaint, but it is caused not by advancing but by receding prices of cotton.
 From this fact we deduce a conclusion that the existing dulness will be comparatively short.
-A restricted trade from advancing prices is not unnatural-indeed, it is a common incident in commercial experience-but, on the other hand, falling prices stances both of consumer and producer.
-That the Manchester trade will speedily rally may be inferred not only from several considerations of this character, but from the particular circumstances referred to below, and it will be observed that, not with standing the inactivity of the present demand, stocks are not really accumulating.
+A restricted trade from advancing prices is not unnatural-indeed, it is a common incident in commercial experience-but, on the other hand, falling prices generally encourage consumption and increase transactions until the level is found at which the relation of demand and supply meets the circumnot only from several considerations of this character, but from the particular circumstances referred the inactivity of the present demand, stocks are not really accumulating.
 In Yorkshire, the demand for woollen and worsted goods continues, and there is a good deal of briskness, tempered, however, by the firm price of wool.
 The most decided improvement we have this week to notice is in the hardware and iron trades.
 Not only is there an active foreign demand for our productions in these branches, but the home trade is extending, and the accounts uniformly lead us to expect further improvement.
 There is no doubt that these trades have been much depressed, and their present revival is, therefore, extremely gratifying; but the publication of the mining statistics, collected by Mr. Robert Hunt, keeper of mining records, induces us to think that the depression in the latter part of 1857 was somewhat exaggerated.